why do I like to sleep with my head under the covers?

 Dulled Reactions

-We discussed how sleeping with your head under the covers would help you doze, as it blocks light and sound.
-While that’s usually considered a good thing, it could lead to dulled reactions in an emergency.
+We discussed how sleeping with your head under the covers helps you rest, as it blocks light and sound.
+While that’s usually beneficial, it could lead to dulled reactions in an emergency.

-If you cannot hear clearly as your head is under the covers, you may not be able to hear a fire alarm or similar warning sound.
-Equally, if you’re tangled up in bedsheets, you may not be able to react quickly.
+If you can’t hear clearly because your head is under the covers, you may not be able to hear a fire alarm or similar warning sound.
+Equally, you can’t react quickly if tangled up in bedsheets.

 Oxygen Restriction

-Arguably the most significant hazard of sleeping with your head under the covers is the limit it places on oxygen.
+Arguably, the most significant hazard is the limit it places on oxygen.
 It’s always easier to take a deep breath and enjoy a lungful of clean air when our mouths and faces aren’t covered.

 This restricted oxygen will send a warning signal to the brain, potentially waking you up multiple times at night.
 This broken sleep will quickly grow frustrating and take its toll on your health in the morning.